 Please note that the permanent plot numbers and locations should be consistent between surveys, for each site.
 At the time of survey, for any previously installed feno markers that could not be found, a new feno marker was installed at the same GPS coordinates and the plot number changed from e.g. ‘2’ to ‘2a’.
 High accuracy GPS has been used across two thirds of sites and will be used across the remainder within the next two-three years.

 Please also note that for some sites (Bure Marshes, Dark Peak, East Dartmoor Woods & Heaths, Lullington Heath, Mottey Meadows and North Walney), there were adaptations to plot numbering between years and that the most recent plot numbers have now been back-tracked to the earlier surveys to allow comparability, as explained on the front page of the relevant data spreadsheets.
 For any queries, please contact the Long Term Monitoring Network team for a Master Plot Tracker.

 • Soil data for this site can be found on our LTMN Soils protocol page.

-• Butterfly data can be found below – and also see UKBMS website.
+• Butterfly data can be found on the Butterflies Protocol page – and also see UKBMS website.

-We are preparing the weather, bird and land management data and will be publishing it in due course.
+We are preparing other protocol data and will be publishing it in due course.
 For any specific queries about our data please get in touch with the LTMN mailbox: LTMN@naturalengland.org.uk

 This page is part of Natural England’s Long Term Monitoring Network.
 Please visit this site to learn more about our protocols, volunteering opportunities and newsletters.